rsdamm/loganalyzer/README.md

     ExampleFileName2: ServiceName_20160910T2340Z_server6_105vwltg.log.gz
     FilenameParts:      appname   timestamp(zulu) servername   randomId

-Parse filename parts and set as key based on type of file for all files
+Parse filename parts and set as key based on type of file for all files --done

-upload each file, and if successful, move to a local 'completed' directory
+upload each file, and if successful, move to a local 'completed' directory --done

-output size of file and time it took to upload
+output total size of files and total time it took to upload them all --done

 give set of files to hadoop